NIFTy-PPL/JAXbind/paper/paper.md

 # Platforms

 Currently, `JAXbind` only supports primitives that act on CPU memory.
-In the future, GPU support could be added.
+In the future, GPU support could be added, which should work analogously to the CPU support in most respects.
 The automatic differentiation in JAX is backend agnostic and would thus not require any additional bindings to work on the GPU.

 # Acknowledgements